 - Access appeal: If a conference participant feels that his or her access has been wrongly withdrawn, the participant will have 24 hours to appeal the decision with the conference organizers.
 Appeals will be considered on a case-by-case basis.

 - Public statement: In the event that property is destroyed or physical force is used or threatened by a participant, the IAS may issue a statement concerning the action within the framework of the Principles and Values of Conference Participation.

 The conference will offer or provide other measures to support or facilitate meaningful participation.

-Sessions Participation: The conference programme will include features in conference sessions and activities to provide opportunities for various viewpoints to be expressed and for dissenting voices to be heard, as key elements of the IAS commitment to enhanced participation and dialogue.
+Sessions Participation: The conference programme will include conference sessions and activities for various viewpoints to be expressed and for dissenting voices to be heard, as key elements of the IAS’ commitment to enhanced participation and dialogue.

-Networking and Meeting Space: AIDS 2016 will provide space in the conference venue to facilitate and support dialogue, discussion, and networking.
-These spaces include a lounge for persons living with HIV/AIDS (Positive lounge), and informal networking areas or zones, etc.
+Networking and Meeting Space: The IAS will provide spaces in the conference venue to facilitate and support dialogue, discussion, and networking.
+These spaces include a lounge for persons living with HIV (Positive lounge), and informal networking areas or zones.

 Community Activist Liaison: The conference will provide support for dialogue and participation through a Community Activist Liaison who will provide advice and assistance in advance of and during the conference.
 The Community Activist Liaison will consult with activist organizations and individuals, as well as programme committee members, to identify from the conference programme, those conference sessions that are most likely to generate or attract peaceful protest and dissent.